SimpleDaemons/simple-sftpd/docs/user-guide/README.md

 # User Guide

-This guide covers all user operations and management tasks for Simple FTP Daemon, from basic server management to advanced user administration.
+This guide covers all user operations and management tasks for Simple-Secure FTP Daemon, from basic server management to advanced user administration.

 ## 🎯 What You'll Learn